We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It Increases Productivity

-WIthout access to natural light, it can feel hard to care for your home or do your everyday routine.
+Caring for your home or completing your everyday routine can be challegding without access to natural light.
 Having enough can invigorate you to reach your full potential.

-It all comes down to how the exposure impacts your mood.
+It all comes down to how the sun impacts you.
 It can decrease the symptoms of many mental health conditions, including anxiety and depression.
-The light boosts the levels of serotonin in the brain, helping you maintain a better mood.
+The light boosts serotonin levels in the brain, helping you maintain a better mood.

 It Saves Money

 Having natural light in your home can decrease your energy costs.
-It can lower your heating bill by 32% and cut 25% of your cooling costs.
-The sun can warm your home in the winter and not using artificial lights can lower the internal temperature of your home.
+It may lower your heating bill by 32% and cut 25% of your cooling costs.
+The sun will warm your home in the winter, and not using artificial lights can lower the internal temperature of your home.

-Sunlight reduces the amount of artificial light you need to use which also helps you to save on power.
+Sunlight reduces the amount of artificial light you need, which also helps you save on power.
 The more natural sunlight you can spread through your home, the greater benefit you have.

 Getting More Natural Light in Your Home